 Mr. Corwin has raised more than $2 million for charitable causes he supports since 2013.

-Scott J. Corwin serves as a member of the Board of Governors of The Los Angeles Trial Lawyers' Charities (LATLC) for 2015.
-He currently serves as Vice President of the organization, and he will be President in 2017.
+Scott J. Corwin serves as the 2016 President of the Board of Governors of The Los Angeles Trial Lawyers' Charities (LATLC) for 2015.
 Mr. Corwin also co-chairs the development committee, casino night committee, website committee, and he serves as an ex officio member of the golf tournament committee.
 LATLC is a non-profit organization founded in 2006, funded and maintained by attorneys practicing within the greater Los Angeles Area.
 Its members are committed to making a positive difference in the quality of life for people within the greater Los Angeles community by focusing on issues related to battered women, children, the homeless, persons with disabilities, and education.
 Mr. Corwin has served on the LATLC Board since 2013.